Are You Dehydrated?

 Sweating

 Sweating regulates body temperature by releasing water and is the primary way of getting rid of excess body heat.
 The average person has around 2.6 million sweat glands in their skin and whether you realize it or not, you are always sweating.
-The main causes of excessive sweating are hot temperature, physical exercise, and nerve stimulation, like anxiety, so it is important pay attention to how much you’re replenishing your fluid levels in the heat or after exercise.
+The main causes of excessive sweating are hot temperature, physical exercise, and nerve stimulation, like anxiety, so it is important to pay attention to how much you’re replenishing your fluid levels in the heat or after exercise.

 Diarrhea

-This is the most dangerous cause of dehydration as it’s the most common cause of dehydration related deaths.
+This is the most dangerous cause of dehydration as it’s the most common cause of dehydration-related deaths.
 Diarrhea prevents the large intestine from absorbing water from food matter, so instead it is excreted out.

 Excessive Urination